KonradBauer/Currency-converter/README.md

 ﻿# Currency-converter 💱 💵

 ## This is simply currency converter app.
-You can convert PLN (Polish Zloty) to EUR, USD or Rubel.
+You can convert PLN (Polish Zloty) to EUR, USD or Ruble.

 ### Demo: https://konradbauer.github.io/Currency-converter/